summerthe/summers_api/README.md

 App to download youtube playlist videos, single video or all videos from channel and then upload to google drive.

+## API Access

+The API can be access from postman, swagger or redoc.

+Access postman collection from here: [Summers API Postman collection](https://www.postman.com/summersapi/workspace/my-workspace/collection/15913943-e1ec43a1-c432-47b7-a273-017647496111).

+To access swagger visit `/api/v1/swagger`, and for redoc `api/v1/redoc`.

+All the public APIs can be access without any authentication, but for authenticated API the bearer authentication token is required to pass in the header.

+For Swagger and redoc get the access token from `/auth/` endpoint by providing valid user's credentials and set it in `Authorize` tab. ex. `Bearer ACCESS_TOKEN`

+For postman, just like swagger get token from `/auth/` endpoint.
+Before doing that make sure have selected Postman environment.

+After hitting the API you dont have to set token anywhere.
+It will be set automatically in the postman collection environment.

 ## Setup working env in local

 ### Install software dependencies